 7.5.4.1 Annual and Monthly Auction Summary

 Sixty percent (60%) of the available quantity of TCRs for any given CSC path will be allocated to Market Participants based on the results of an initial annual auction.
 These TCRs will be made available in the annual auction for each hour of the year.
+TCRs not sold in the annual auction will be sold in the monthly auctions.

-The remaining forty percent (40%) of the available quantity of TCRs for any given CSC path will be allocated to Market Participants based on the results of monthly auctions.
+The remaining available quantity of TCRs based on the monthly system conditions, as determined by ERCOT, for any given CSC path will be allocated to Market Participants based on the results of monthly auctions.
 These TCRs will be made available in the monthly auction for all hours of each day of each month for which the auction is being held.

 7.5.4.2 Auction Procedures